 Learn more about the data that informs AHEAD.

 HIV diagnoses refers to the number of people who have received an HIV diagnosis during a given time period, regardless of when they became HIV+.
 Some people may live with HIV for years before they are actually diagnosed, while others are diagnosed soon after acquiring HIV.
 The baseline value of the HIV diagnoses indicator was calculated using National HIV Surveillance System (NHSS) data from January 1, 2017 through December 31, 2017 and reported to CDC through December 31, 2019.
-Diagnosis data includes persons aged ≥13 years that were confirmed through laboratory or clinical evidence during a calendar year.
+Number of reported HIV infections among persons aged ≥13 years that were confirmed through laboratory or clinical evidence during a calendar year.
 Diagnosis data is based on residence at the time of diagnosis and is updated quarterly.
-It is important to note that data presented by quarter are preliminary and include the cumulative number of HIV diagnoses through the specified quarter of the calendar year.
+Data presented by quarter: Presentation of diagnoses data for a quarter includes cumulative counts of HIV diagnoses through the specified quarter of the calendar year.
 Data presented by quarter are preliminary.

-More information can be found at: HIV Surveillance Report 2019, Volume 32
+More information about Diagnoses data can be found at: HIV Surveillance Report 2020, Volume 33.

 The most recent CDC Diagnoses data can be found at: HIV Surveillance Data Tables 2022, Vol. 3, No. 3.